-Are any of your target companies exhibiting at the conference but not coming to Johnson?

-Are you targeting corporate finance,

-marketing, operations, or general
+- Are you a member of the conference's target population? - Are any of your target companies exhibiting at the conference but not coming to Johnson? - Are you targeting corporate finance, marketing, operations, or general management? - Have you spoken to your professor(s) about missing class to attend this conference?

-management?